Walt Dated World

 Terrace Cafe: Featured dinner buffets.

 Top of the World: Also known as the Top of the World Supper Club.
-It featured celebrity entertainers such as Carol Lawrence, Jack Jones and Phyllis Diller and dancing until June 29, 1981 when a show called Broadway at the Top premiered.
+It featured dancing and celebrity entertainers such as Carol Lawrence, Jack Jones, Barbara McNair, the Four Tops and Phyllis Diller accompanied by the Bob Cross Top of the World Orchestra until June 29, 1981 when a show called Broadway at the Top premiered.
 The entertainment charge for this show in 1981 was $7.50 for adults and $3.75 for children age 3-11.
 Dinner cost between $9.50 and $13.50.
 There was a Sunday brunch (with the fondly remembered "make your own" strawberry shortcake) and lunch during the day.
 There was also a lounge for sipping drinks while watching fireworks.
 Top of the World closed September 30, 1993 and became the California Grill on May 15,1995.
 The Bay Lake Tower at Disney's Contemporary Resort now has a Top of the World Lounge as a tribute that opened on August 4, 2009.

 Contemporary Memories and Pictures

 Walt Dated World reader Ken sent this memory about Top of the World: "Your section on the Contemporary Resort and, in particular, the Top of the World, revived great memories of the many hours I spent there.
 It might be worth noting that there also was a daily breakfast buffet at the Top of the World in addition to the Sunday brunch.
 In the late '70's I was dating a woman who worked in security and I often would drop her off at work at the Magic Kingdom and then head to the Contemporary for the fabulous breakfast buffet.
 To this day, it's the only breakfast buffet I've ever encountered that offered Eggs Benedict."